 The industrial relations climate in the Company during the year was cordial and harmonius.
-A 6 year Wage settlement agreement signed with workers' union at the Paper Mill will be in force upto 31-3-2022.
+A 6 year Wage settlement agreement signed with workers' union at the Paper Mill was in force upto 31-3-2022.
+Negotiation for agreement for the subsequent period has commenced.
 In case of the Box unit, a 4 year Wage settlement agreement signed during the year with workers' union is in force upto 31-3-2024.